Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-An estradiol patch is a transdermal estrogen system.
-It is commonly used for moderate to severe menopause symptoms such as hot flashes and night sweats.
-Some products may also have other label-supported uses, depending on the exact formulation.
-Because different patches can have different strengths, schedules, and instructions, the selected product should match the clinical plan and official labeling.
+Estradiol Patch is a transdermal estrogen medicine commonly used for menopause symptoms such as moderate to severe hot flashes and night sweats.
+Some estradiol patch products may have other estrogen-related uses depending on the specific label and clinical plan.

 Rewards Program